This demo shows how to extend the ASPxHtmlEditor with custom dialogs.

 In addition to built-in dialogs available within the ASPxHtmlEditor, you can use any number of custom dialogs, which can be easily added at both design and runtime.
 To add custom dialogs to the editor, use its CustomDialogs collection.
 A custom dialog is represented by an HtmlEditorCustomDialog object, which provides the following settings.

 - Caption and Name.
 Use these properties to specify a dialog's caption and name.
 The dialog's name is used for reference, as described below.

 - FormPath.
 Use this property to provide a path to a user control representing a dialog's form.
 In the demo, a form contains the ASPxGridView bound to the InsertTemplateData.xml file, which provides predefined content templates.

 - OkButtonText, OkButtonVisible, CancelButtonText, and CancelButtonVisible.
 These options allow you to specify the visibility and caption of two standard dialog buttons.
 By default, these buttons are labeled "OK" and "Cancel".
 You can customize default button captions as necessary.
 In this demo, the Ok button's caption is changed to reflect the dialog's functionality.

-In this demo, you can click the Insert Template button to invoke the corresponding custom dialog.
-In the dialog, select an appropriate template and click the Insert button (or simply double click a template) to insert it into the editor.
-You may switch off the dialog's "Overwrite content" option, to preserve the current content when inserting templates.
+Click the Insert Template button to invoke the corresponding custom dialog in this demo.
+In the dialog, select an appropriate template and click the Insert button (or simply double click a template) to insert it in the editor.
+You may switch off the dialog's "Overwrite content" option to preserve the current content when inserting templates.

-This demo also demonstrates how to define the keyboard shortcut (Ctrl+Shift+I) to open a custom dialog by creating the corresponding item within the editor's Shortcuts collection.
+This demo also demonstrates how to define the keyboard shortcut (Ctrl+Shift+I) used to open a custom dialog by creating a corresponding item within the editor's Shortcuts collection.